How to Buy Ethereum – Beginner’s Guide

 Buy Ethereum through Coinbase

-Coinbase is a convenient and cheap way to buy Ethereum (if it’s available in your country).
+Coinbase is a convenient and cheap way to buy Ethereum and the platform is open to 100+ countries).
 Coinbase will sell you ETH for a fee of 1.49%-3.99% depending on your payment method (credit cards have a higher fee than wire transfers).
 Here’s how you buy Ethereum on Coinbase:

 - Open a Coinbase account